-With Desktop SNMP services, NetWare client workstations can send status information to an SNMP management program running on an IPX or TCP/IP network.
+With Desktop SNMP services, Novell Client workstations can send status information to an SNMP management program running on an IPX or TCP/IP network.

-Desktop SNMP services can be managed using NMS[TM] software, industry-standard SNMP management consoles, or other third-party management systems.
+Desktop SNMP services can be managed using NMS[TM] software, industrystandard SNMP management consoles, or other third-party management systems.